MarilynKeller/HIT/README.md

 # Training

-## Trianing dataset
+## Training dataset

-The first loading of the dataset required sampling which takes time.
+The first loading of the dataset requires sampling which takes time.
 We do this once and then cache the result for further fast loading.
-To forces the recaching of the dataset for a gender, run:
+To force the recaching of the dataset for a gender, run:
 ```shell
 python demos/load_data.py -s train -i 0 --gender male --all --recache
 ```